Changing Careers at 40: Should You Make a Midlife Career Change?

 Are You Ready for the Happiness That You Deserve?

 You are ready to make a midlife career change.
 You are still young and have roughly half of your working life ahead of you.
 So there is no time like today to start taking steps toward the future that you dream of.
 It is within your reach, and you can achieve it.
 One of your first steps may be exploring the training options that can help equip you with the new skills that you will need.
 Just enter your zip code into the school finder below to discover all of the different possibilities in your area.
 Don't hold yourself back any longer!

-2 Money, "Americans Are Quitting Their Jobs in Record Numbers," website last visited on October 4, 2016.
+2 SHRM, "Why Are Workers Quitting Their Jobs in Record Numbers?," website last visited on August 12, 2019.